Accenture/mercury/guides/CHAPTER-8.md

 When an application instance stops, the presence monitor will detect the event, remove it from the registry and release the topic associated with the disconnected application instance.

-The presence monitor is using the "presence" feature in websocket for this purpose and that is why we call it "presence" monitor.
+The presence monitor is using the "presence" feature in websocket, thus we call it "presence" monitor.

 ## Process manager